[Company Logo Image] Performance Trends Inc

 Types of Systems

 There are 2 main types of Nitrous systems, Wet and Dry systems.
 The designation refers to the intake manifold.
-If the fuel system goes through the intake manifold, the mainfold gets wet and therefore it is considered a wet system.
+If the fuel system goes through the intake manifold, the manifold gets wet and therefore it is considered a wet system.
 If the fuel injectors inject the extra fuel required then the intake manifold stays dry and therefore it is considered a dry system.

 Wet Systems